|

 some steep climbing up to the engine, and some fairly easy jungle walking up

 the valley.
 With a little time to spare before departing on the return boat ride to Koror, we stopped by Orange Beach, the site of the first Marine invasion of Peleliu.
 Now, it's a beautiful, peaceful beach, with lush jungle along its length.
 Hard to believe that during the fighting between 15 September and 27 November 1944, it was the third most costly (in terms of casualties) ground action in the war in the Pacific.
-Onward and upward!
-Strength through joy! - Reid |

 Joe tries to interpret a videotaped interview